vladpirlog/takenote-api/README.md

 * PORT - port to run the application on; defaults to `8000`
 * NODE_ENV - NodeJS environment; defaults to `development`
-* MONGODB_URI - MongoDB connection string for a local or hosted database
+* MONGODB_URI - MongoDB connection string for a local or cloud-hosted database
 * MONGODB_TESTING_URI - MongoDB connection string for testing purposes
 * JWT_SECRET - key for symmetrically encrypting the JWTs
 * CLOUDINARY_API_KEY - API key provided by the Cloudinary platform